 Now that we have had a chance to play around with the boards for a couple of weeks, we have come up with a few ideas on how you and your little ones can get creative with them!

 What materials to use:

 -When using the Alphabet Boards try smaller dry goods such as beans, rice, seeds, corn, lentils, etc.

--For the dots on the number boards try using coloured wooden beads, fabric pompoms, marbles, dried chickpeas, etc.
+-For the dots on the number boards try using coloured wooden beads, fabric pompoms, felt balls, marbles, dried chickpeas, etc.

 -Get creative and use some natural materials you find around your yard or garden such as small rocks, tree buds, leaves, seedpods, etc.